Your Smart TV could be a gateway for cybercriminals: learn how to protect yourself

 Strengthening the security of your home network is essential to protecting all connected devices, including your Smart TV.

-Additionally, installing a firewall can help monitor and control incoming and outgoing traffic, blocking unauthorized access attempts and ensuring that no sensitive data is sent without your permission.
+In addition, installing a firewall can help monitor and control incoming and outgoing traffic, blocking unauthorized access attempts and ensuring that no sensitive data is sent without your permission.

-By adopting these practices, you not only increase the security of your Smart TV, but also contribute to the overall security of your digital home, protecting yourself against potential threats and ensuring a safer and more private online experience.
+By adopting these practices, you not only increase the security of your Smart TV, but also contribute to the overall security of your digital home, protecting yourself against possible threats and ensuring a safer and more private online experience.

 Use technology to your advantage